kaleguy/docx2json/README.md

 ## Installation

-This script uses the node java module.
+This script uses the npm java module.
 In order to get this to run with more recent versions of Java, you will need to edit the following file (on Mac):

     /Library/Java/JavaVirtualMachines/<version>.jdk/Contents/Info.plist